Dart Charge Out of Time Witness Statement

 Help with drafting a Dart Charge Out of Time Witness Statement

-Since the Dart Charge was introduced, we have been assisting motorists with drafting Out of Time witness statements (TE7 and TE9) and we have significant experience with knowing what information needs to be provided on these forms in order to improve the chance of the application being accepted.
+Since the Dart Charge was introduced, we have been assisting motorists with drafting Out of Time witness statements (TE7 and TE9).
+With over 12 years experience of drafting of these forms, we know what information needs to be provided in order to improve the chance of the application being accepted.
+Because of our long experience with drafting these applications, a very high percentage are accepted and we are justifiably proud of this position.
 If you require our assistance, please see our contact details below.
 We charge a fee of £45 for this service.
-In cases where there are multiple Dart Charge penalties, we substantially discount our fees.
+In cases where there are multiple Dart Charges, we substantially discount our fees.

-If you require assistance with drafting the TE7 and TE9 forms, you can use this form to email a question to Bailiff Advice.
-Alternatively, you can contact us by telephone on 01643 841886.
-Further details are on our Contact page.
+If you require assistance with drafting of your Out of Time witness statement forms TE7 and TE9, you can email a question to us using our online Enquiry Form.
+Alternatively, you can contact our free helpline.
+Details are on our Contact page.